Student Field Trips

 Sketching is welcomed throughout Meijer Gardens.
 There are clipboards as well as portable sketching stools for your use.
 Please request these materials at the time you make your reservation.

-To schedule a field trip, call our Indoor Education Manager at (616) 974-5239, or complete a registration request form and submit via email to email@example.com.
+To schedule a field trip, call our Education Assistant at (616) 977-7683, or complete a registration request form and submit via email to email@example.com.
 Please schedule your field trip a minimum of two weeks in advance.
-If scheduling during our Butterflies are Blooming exhibition, please register early.
+If scheduling during our Butterflies Are Blooming exhibition, please register early.
 Please note: Once our Education Assistant has confirmed your field trip date and time via email, then you may consider your field trip scheduled.

 A $50 deposit is required for groups of 100+ or more, or when scheduling a School Program.
 The deposit is non-refundable and will be applied toward the balance due.

 Cost & Scholarships

 - Tours: $3.50 per student